Making Money in Custom T Shirts and Embroidery | Finding a Customer’s Why

 Custom T Shirt Printers and Embroiderers that learn to think about potential customers and their underlying reasons for ordering decorated goods will succeed, even in the current competitive marketplace.

 When you shift your conversation with customers from “how many shirts” to “what do you have in mind?,” you are opening the door to discovering much more about your customer’s needs.
-When you have a more complete understanding of what the customer is trying to accomplish, you are in a much better position to recommend a selection of products that will directly address their needs.
+When you have a more complete understanding of what the customer is trying to accomplish, you are in a much better position to recommend a selection of professional embroidery machines that will directly address their needs.

 Sample Scenarios and How to Add to Every Sale

 Your customer contacts you for a quote for custom shirts for their sales force working at a trade show

 - Basic approach: offer them a classic golf shirt or dress shirt with a left chest logo.